 - 1. Through an ssh connection, log into the admin node as the root user. - 2.
 Through an ssh connection, log into one of the compute nodes as the root user.

-'''

 admin node:~ # ssh service0

-'''

-3. Type the following command to determine whether the nfsserver service is enabled:
+3. Determine whether the nfsserver service is enabled.